mh-awan/refactor-api-netcore/README.md

 9. `POST /products/{id}/options` - adds a new product option to the specified product.
 10. `PUT /products/{id}/options/{optionId}` - updates the specified product option.
 11. `DELETE /products/{id}/options/{optionId}` - deletes the specified product option.

-All models are specified in the `/Models` folder, but should conform to:

 **Product:**
 ```